-Can Cucumber Melt Belly Fat?
+Can Cucumber Help You Lose Belly Fat?

 To understand how to combat tummy fat, you need to know what you’re dealing with.
 Sometimes, the bulge around the belly may just be bloating or water retention.
 This can happen because of constipation, food intolerance, overeating, bacterial irritation, or irritable bowel syndrome (IBS), among other things.2